- American Physical Society Sites

 B4.
-Selection of the Editor in Chief (EIC): The CEO is responsible for the selection, renewal or removal of the EIC with the concurrence of the Board.
+Selection of the Editor in Chief (EIC): The Board is responsible for the selection, renewal, or removal of the EIC, following the process described in B4.1.

 B4.1 When a new EIC must be recruited, the CEO and President will name an ad hoc search committee.
-The CEO will prepare a detailed job description for the EIC, subject to the approval of the Board, to guide the search.
-The search committee will, using appropriate procedures, select a short list of candidates for presentation to the CEO.
-The selection will be made by the CEO, subject to ratification by the Board by majority vote.
+The search committee will, using appropriate procedures, select a short list of candidates.
+The Board will make the selection by majority vote after a recommendation from the CEO.

-B4.2 The EIC may be appointed for up to a five-year term.
-The EIC may be removed by action of the CEO, subject to approval by the Board.
+B4.2 The EIC will be appointed for a three-year term.
+The EIC may be removed by action of the Board, according to Article VII Section 14 .